 Staying safe on the roads during a dust storm

 Dust storms can reduce visibility.
 Extra caution should be taken when driving a vehicle.
-If visibility is very low, park in a safe place to avoid collisions.

 If your car has air conditioning, reduce the incoming dust by switching the air intake to recirculate.